Governor of South Dakota explained

 South Dakota's longest-serving governor was Bill Janklow; he was the first governor to complete two four-year terms, and he did it twice, serving from 1979 to 1987 and again from 1995 to 2003.[12]
 Janklow is also the only person to serve non-consecutive terms as governor.

 Several governors have gone on to serve in other high offices.
 Coe I. Crawford,[13] Peter Norbeck,[14] William H. McMaster, William J. Bulow, Harlan J. Bushfield, and Mike Rounds followed their tenures as governor by serving in the United States Senate.
 Bill Janklow served briefly in the United States House of Representatives following his second stint as governor.[15]
-Kristi Noem is South Dakota's first female governor.
+Kristi Noem was South Dakota's first female governor.

 Of the 50 states, South Dakota currently holds the longest non-interrupted party control of the governorship.
 The Republican Party has controlled the South Dakota governorship since January 1, 1979.

-List of governors of South Dakota
+Timeline of governors of South Dakota

 Notes and References